somsagar07/Boro/README.md

+How to run:

+We have to run 2 commands simultaneouslsy suing terminal from the project folder, they are:
+1. npm start
+2. nodemon server/index.js

 What it does

 Our project helps the user to place the things they want to lend others in their locality or you can also borrow from others.